Biwei/CS561/README.md

 This work is available under the "MIT License".
 Please see the file COPYING in this distribution for license terms.

+More information can be found in the file [Project Information](https://github.com/Biwei/SmartShopper/blob/master/Project_Information.md)

 Contact: biweiguo@gmail.com